ten-protocol/ten-whitepaper/aggregators-verifiers.md

 ### L2 Nodes
-There are two categories of nodes in the Obscuro network:
+There are two categories of nodes in the TEN network:

 #### Aggregator Nodes
-Aggregators are the Obscuro nodes whose TEEs are in possession of the _shared secret_ and can submit rollups to the L1.
+Aggregators are the TEN nodes whose TEEs are in possession of the _shared secret_ and can submit rollups to the L1.
 To gain this privilege, these nodes must pledge a stake.

 End users send encrypted transactions to any registered Aggregators who then gossip the transactions.
 Every round, one of the Aggregators publishes the transaction in a rollup.